About the Old Stones website

 Feedback

-This site is actively maintained.
-I welcome correspondence, and especially solicit "peer review" in the form of notification of broken links, additions, and corrections to anything on the website.
-You may contact me at the address above.
+Old Stones is actively maintained.
+I welcome correspondence, and especially solicit peer review in the form of notification of broken links, corrections, and comments about anything on the website.

 Thanks for visiting, and best wishes to you!